nonmasc-lilly/LBOD_docs/docs/index.md

 ## Move

-Move stores its second input in its first input
+Move stores its second input in its first input, when the first input is a dereference it stores a single byte if the value is less than or equal to $FF and two if it is greater.

 ```ABNF
 move = "move" / "=" (register / memory) (register / memory / iden / ilit)